-MPs have approved compulsory vaccinations for care home staff in England, despite protests from some Conservatives.
+MPs have approved compulsory vaccines for care home staff in England, despite protests from some Conservatives.

 From October, anyone working in a Care Quality Commission-registered care home in England must have two vaccine doses unless they have a medical exemption.

 Meanwhile, hospitals, GPs and other health providers will still be able to require patients and visitors to wear masks unless they are exempt, after Public Health England (PHE) said existing guidance on Covid infection control will continue beyond 19th July.